Measurement of the scintillation time spectra and pulse-shape discrimination of low-energy beta and nuclear recoils in

 The light yield is approximately $2.8 \pm 0.1$ and $2.7 \pm 0.1$ photoelectrons per \kevee\ for the surface and underground run, respectively (see Figures~\ref{fig:lightyieldtime} and \ref{fig:lightyieldtimev2}).
 It was stable within a few per cent throughout both running periods, although a slight degrading systematic trend can be seen, which is factored into the uncertainty through the weighted average.

-Several tests of detector stability were performed.
-Impurities in the argon can decrease the light yield by absorbing UV photons or by quenching argon dimers before they decay, thereby also decreasing the observed lifetime of the triplet state in liquid argon~\cite{Acciarri:2008kx, Acciarri:2008kv}.
+Impurities in the argon can decrease the light yield by absorbing UV photons or by quenching argon dimers before they decay, thereby also decreasing the observed lifetime of the triplet state in liquid argon~\cite{Acciarri:2008kv, Acciarri:2008kx}.
 Therefore, we measured the triplet lifetime in DEAP-1 over the course of the run to check that impurities did not build up in the detector over time and to look for possible correlations with the light yield.

 We use $^{22}$Na calibration data to measure the triplet lifetime.
 For each calibration run, we find all events that pass the data cleaning cuts and contain over 200 photoelectrons.
 The raw traces for these events are aligned according to the measured trigger positions and summed.
-We then fit the following model to the average trace between 500 and 3000 ns from the trigger:
+We then fit the following model to the average trace between 500 and 3000~ns from the trigger:

 where $A$ is a normalization factor, $\tau_3$ is the triplet lifetime and $B$ is a constant baseline term.
 There are systematic effects associated with the linear baseline correction discussed in Section~\ref{sec:baseline}, which motivated including only the 500--3000~ns region in the fit, as in the later part of the average trace the exponential decay trend becomes skewed.

 As a consistency check, we measured $\tau_3$ for photoelectron bins of size 200 between 200 and 1600 photoelectrons and did not observe any systematic effect from the signal size.
-We estimated the size of the error associated with both the baseline correction and the fit window to be 40 ns by changing the start and end times of the fit by 500 ns.
-We performed the fit for both corrected and uncorrected traces and estimated the size of the error associated with the baseline to be 50 ns.
-We added the two estimated systematic errors to determine a combined systematic error of 60 ns.
+We estimated the size of the error associated with both the baseline correction and the fit window to be 40~ns by changing the start and end times of the fit by 500~ns.
+We performed the fit for both corrected and uncorrected traces and estimated the size of the error associated with the baseline to be 50~ns.
+We added the two estimated systematic errors to determine a combined systematic error of 60~ns.